LucyRRR/Json-export/README.md

 # Json-export

-This project is blank but there is an input for searching a keyword.
+This project is blank besides the input for searching a keyword.
-By pressing enter, the page will download the first window search from google (json format).
+By pressing enter, the page will download the first window you see as searching the keyword from google (json format).

 ## Available Scripts